EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 One custom monitor resource is needed per VM, and one is needed per cluster.

-1. Adding to a custom monitor resource to monitor a VM
+1. Add a custom monitor resource to monitor a VM in Cluster WebUI
 	- e.g. Monitor name is *genw-VMNAME*
 	- **Retry Count** is 1
-	- Monitor timing is when *exec-VMNAME* is active
+	- Monitor timing is when *exec-VMNAME* is active.
 	- Replacing *genw.sh* with *genw-vm.pl*
 	- Editing **Configuration** section in the monitor script
 	- **Log Output Path** is */opt/nec/clusterpro/log/genw-VMNAME.log*
 	- Checking **Rotate Log**
 	- **Normal Return Value** is 0
 	- **Recovery Action** is **Executing failover to the recovery target**
-	- **Recovery Target** is the failover group that includes the VM
+	- **Recovery Target** is the failover group that includes the VM.
-1. Adding to a custom monitor resource to monitor an opposite EC-VM
+1. Add a custom monitor resource to monitor the standby EC-VM
 	- e.g. Monitor name is *genw-remote-node*
 	- Monitor timing is when the md resource is active
 	- Replacing *genw.sh* with *genw-remote-node.pl*